cyralinc/sidecar-failopen/README.md

 > - The health check applied by the lambda does not conform to my needs.

 The repository for the lambda is open source, and can be forked and updated as needed.
-You can publish it to your local AWS account and refer to the your lambda version when deploying the CloudFormation template.
+You can publish it to your local AWS account and refer to your lambda store location when deploying the CloudFormation template.